 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:|

 |1||demonstrate pre-professional communication and interviewing skills|

 |2||collaborate to formulate solutions to address ethical dilemmas appropriate to psychology|

 |3||examine widely used standardised psychological test instruments within culturally appropriate frames of reference|

 On completion of this unit, students should be able to:

-- discuss the implementation and application of widely used standardised psychological test instruments within culturally appropriate frames of reference
+- examine widely used standardised psychological test instruments within culturally appropriate frames of reference

 Prescribed Learning Resources